m4ttsch/omscs-notes-notes/computer-networks/rate-limiting-and-traffic-shaping.md

 At the sender, the application might mark its own packets, since the application knows best which packets may be more important.
 In the network, the routers may mark packets with a lower priority, a feature known as **policing**.

 ## Shaping Bursty Traffic Patterns
-Sometimes we want to shape bursty traffic, allowing for bursts to be sent on the network, while still ensuring that the flow doesn’t exceed some average rate.
+Sometimes we want to shape bursty traffic, allowing for bursts to be sent on the network, while still ensuring that the flow doesn't exceed some average rate.

 For this scenario, we might use a **token bucket**.